So, you’ve booked the date and you’ve started counting down the days to your long awaited breast augmentation.

 What the ‘but’ is varies, and the one I want to focus on here is, "How do I tell the person I’m dating I’m having surgery?".

-Dating In The Lead Up To Breast Surgery
+Dating In The Lead Up To Breast Implants

 Our lives are full of exciting twists and turns!
-Adding dating in to the mix adds another dimension to your breast implant journey.
+Adding dating in to the mix adds another dimension to your breast augmentation journey.

 Let’s say you’ve just started dating someone new and you’re in that exciting getting-to-know-each-other phase.
-Things may or may not be physical yet but you have questions flying around inside your head “Should I tell them about my breast surgery?”, “What will they think?”, “How will I feelif they’re not on board with my decision?”.
+Things may or may not be physical yet but you have questions flying around inside your head “Should I tell them about my breast augmemtation?”, “What will they think?”, “How will I feel if they’re not on board with my decision?”.